picuscreative/universal-node/README.md

 $ npm run docs
 ```

-Runs [react-docgen](https://github.com/reactjs/react-docgen) to generate Markdown documentation for each component available in `pages/components`.
+Runs [react-docgen](https://github.com/reactjs/react-docgen) to generate Markdown documentation for each component available in `components`.
 By default it generates a `doc.md` inside the component directory.

 ## Environment variables